Founded in 1874 and still thriving today

 Social LIfe in Chautauqua around 1900.

 There's no place like it.
 No resort.
 No spa.
-It is at once a summer encampment and a small town, a college campus, an arts colony, a music festival, a religious retreat, and the village square." --Historian and author David McCullough
+It is at once a summer encampment and a small town, a college campus, an arts colony, a music festival, a religious retreat, and the village square." – Historian and author David McCullough

-Founded in 1874, Chautauqua Institution in Western New York State is actually a hard place to describe.
+Founded in 1874, Chautauqua Institution in Western New York State is a hard place to describe.
 Started as a retreat for Methodist Sunday School teachers, Chautauqua evolved rapidly in the 19th Century to become a remarkable gathering place.
 Its four "pillars" of Arts, Education, Religion, and Recreation are woven into the daily schedule of a nine-week summer season.
 Beyond its bucolic site on Lake Chautauqua, Chautauqua Institution launched the first book club in America (boasting some 60,000 members in the 1880's) and became a national movement that inspired mini-Chautauquas that brought the four Pillars to small towns across America.

 Our long-term friend and colleague, Steve Davies, whose family has been going to Chautauqua for three generations, has owned a house there for a decade.
 It was our first trip this summer.
-The experience of being there was like no other in our entire careers of traveling the world working, or in our quest looking for the best of the best.
+The experience of being there was like no other in our entire careers of traveling the world working, or in our quest to look for the best of the best.
 Chautauqua is paradise on earth and a sacred place.

 Sadly, Chautauqua Institution has been in the news recently because of a tragic event that took place two days before our visit when author Salman Rushdie was attacked on stage at the morning lecture.
 Steve reports that the community has come together and its strong bonds of multi-generational families and community have enabled Chautauquans to weather this storm.

-Chautauqua has all the public spaces of a small town (including a town square and lakefront promenade) as well as those of a campus (wonderful quadrangles, outdoor meeting venues.)
+Chautauqua has all the public spaces of a small town (including a town square and lakefront promenade) as well as those of a campus (wonderful quadrangles, outdoor meeting venues).
 During the nine-week summer season, cars are limited on the 750-acre grounds so everyone walks, bikes, or takes a shuttle bus or mobility scooter to get around.
 There are almost no sidewalks.
 A gate pass admits you to all the concerts, lectures, and hundreds of events that take place there every week.
 We had ample time to explore both the historic core and newer neighborhoods and, with Steve as guide, we went pretty much everywhere.

 Adapting a Holly Whyte Quote, Chautauqua is built on a set of basics which is why its Social Life flourishes.
 Here are Chautauqua's "basics:"